 Teaching materials tailored for PMP candidates include:

-In the hands of a project manager Pareto charts have the potential to become one of the most useful tools.
-They assist in eliminating complexity by visually demonstrating factors which are most impactful and need attention.
+In the hands of a project manager, Pareto charts have the potential to become one of the most useful tools.
+They assist in eliminating complexity by visually demonstrating factors that are most impactful and need attention.

 In my career, I have observed that this particular area of focus is, more often than not, the differentiator between successful projects and those that stagnate due to mismanaged resources.